 Pupils learn about the importance of achieving a balance between study and leisure activity. - Ofsted 2021

 During their time at Denmark Road, your child will make the transition from childhood to adulthood.
-Wit the right provision and the right support, and working in partnership with parents, students and wider services (as appropriate to need), we aim to enable our young people to understand and care for themselves and others.
+With the right provision and the right support, and working in partnership with parents, students and wider services (as appropriate to need), we aim to enable our young people to understand and care for themselves and others.

 Our people matter.
 We are committed to two priorities: